marz1877/LRCv2/README.md

 ```
 </details>

-# 8. Karaeoke
+# 7. Karaeoke
 **Voice melody MIDI + Mic Input w/ Pitch-Recognision on midi-piano-roll**

-- Players MAY support this feature but explicity tell when not suported.
+- Optional: Players MAY support this feature but explicity tell when not suported.

 ## 1. Voice melody MIDI